meshtastic/enclosures/TTGO/T-Beam/M8N/K-TAC Rugged T-Beam Enclosure 1/README.md

 ## Non CNC Version

 Don't own a CNC?
 No worries!
-We deisgned a version that utilizes the armoured elemnts to be simply printed.
-For the clear acrulic or polycarboante screen protector however, you will need to cut it out by hand using the included .
+We designed a version that utilizes the armored elements to be simply printed.
+For the clear acrylic or polycarbonate screen protector however, you will need to cut it out by hand using the included .
 Note the template must be 3D printed.
-Paper templates varry in scale by printers and are not reliable enough.
+Paper templates vary in scale by printers and are not reliable enough.

 FILES COMING SOON